 Therapeutic Recreation/Recreational Therapy programs prepare individuals to plan, organize, and direct recreational activities designed to promote health and well-being for patients who are physically, mentally, or emotionally disabled.
 Includes instruction in the foundations of therapeutic recreation, leisure education and counseling, program planning, therapeutic recreational modalities, basic anatomy and physiology, psychology, medical terminology, human growth and development, patient observation and evaluation, special needs populations, and professional standards and ethics.

-If you’re interested in Therapeutic Recreation/Recreational Therapy, then you should consider these top colleges, including the University of Wisconsin-La Crosse, Slippery Rock University of Pennsylvania and Winston-Salem State University.
-The University of Wisconsin-La Crosse is our best ranked institution for a degree in Therapeutic Recreation/Recreational Therapy with 56 students graduating with this major annually at the Bachelors degree level.
+If you’re interested in Therapeutic Recreation/Recreational Therapy, then you should consider these top colleges, including the University of Wisconsin-La Crosse, the University of North Carolina Wilmington and Slippery Rock University of Pennsylvania.
+The University of Wisconsin-La Crosse is our best ranked institution for a degree in Therapeutic Recreation/Recreational Therapy with 60 students graduating with this major annually at the Bachelors degree level.
 Learn more about college options in the table below.

 For Therapeutic Recreation/Recreational Therapy majors, some of the most in demand careers include Health Specialties Teachers, Postsecondary, Recreational Therapists .
 Not only that, Therapeutic Recreation/Recreational Therapy graduates may land a top paying job, such as Health Specialties Teachers, Postsecondary or Recreational Therapists.